Free Consultation

 Motorcycle Laws in Colorado

 All motorcycle riders in Colorado must follow certain laws and regulations to operate their vehicle safely and ensure the safety of others on the road.
-The Colorado Department of Transportation outlines clear regulations for motorcycle riders in the state on their website.
+The Colorado Department of Transportation outlines clear regulations for motorcycle riders in the state on its website.
 According to the agency, motorcycle drivers must obey the same traffic laws applicable to other motor vehicles.
 These laws include following traffic signals, coming to a complete stop at intersections, and honoring the right-of-way.

-The Colorado DOT does not require motorcyclists to wear a helmet if you are over the age of 18 while operating or riding on a motorcycle.
+The Colorado DOT does not require motorcyclists to wear a helmet if they are over the age of 18 while operating or riding on a motorcycle.
 However, any passengers or cyclists under the age of 18 must wear a helmet approved by the DOT.

 In addition, the state highly recommends motorcyclists wear a helmet to reduce their risk of a fatal traffic collision.
 One recent study from the University of Michigan found that while the number of motorcycle deaths over a two-year period did not increase significantly, the fatality rate of those not wearing a helmet during a crashed was 5.4% — double the 2.8% rate of those wearing helmets.